matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Recipient-Master-Data.md

 #_API Methods_

 ## **searchRecipientMasterData**
-Returns a list with basic information of the Recipients for the passed filtering criteria.
+Returns a list with basic information about the Invoice Recipients for the passed filtering criteria.

 ## Inbound data